Homesteading Blog

 10 Companion Plants for Growing Organic Tomatoes Outdoors in Cooler Climates Such as British Columbia and Western Canada

 Companion planting is a natural and sustainable gardening technique that involves planting different types of crops together to provide mutual benefits.
 Companion plants can help deter pests, attract beneficial insects, improve soil health, and even enhance the flavor of the main crop.
 Here are some companion plants that can be grown alongside organic tomatoes outdoors in Canada: Basil: This herb is a great companion plant for tomatoes because it repels pests like tomato hornworms and whiteflies.
 It also improves the flavor of the tomatoes.
-Marigold: Marigolds have been known to repel nematodes, aphids, and whiteflies, making them a good companion for tomatoes.
-They also attract beneficial insects like ladybugs and …
+Marigold: Marigolds have been known to repel nematodes, aphids, and whiteflies, making them a good companion

-10 Companion Plants for Growing Organic Tomatoes Outdoors in Cooler Climates Such as British Columbia and Western Canada READ BLOG POST >
+10 Companion Plants for Growing Organic Tomatoes Outdoors in Cooler Climates Such as British Columbia and Western Canada Read Blog Post

 Jocelyn Flack Railway Flower Farm Mt Lehman Matsqui Abbotsford British Columbia Canada